 Table of Contents

-Whether you want to hike all around the edges of the valley and explore each waterfall, or find your way through to the center and bottom of Phantom Falls, prepare for roughly a 9-mile hike out and back or round trip, depending on the numerous potential routes.
+Whether you want to hike all around the edges of the valley and explore each waterfall or find your way through to the center and bottom of Phantom Falls, prepare for roughly a 9-mile hike out and back or round trip, depending on the numerous potential routes.

 The waterfalls are at their peak after a rain, quickly disappearing as the land dries, lending to the name Phantom Falls.
+The best time to hike this trail is in spring when the wildflowers are in bloom and water is flowing.

 - Trail length: 6 – 9 miles